Office of Academic Enhancement

 This course is highly recommended for entering Freshmen and open for enrollment to all students in the fall semester.
 All students participating in the SAIL Program are required to take it during the summer as a condition of their enrollment.
 This course may be required as a condition of a student's Developmental Education Program.

-Math, Reading, and Writing
+Developmental Education Courses in Math, Reading, and Writing

 According to the Texas Success Initiative (TSI) students who do not meet the minimum required standards on one or more sections of the TSI Assessment are required to enroll in the corresponding developmental course in Math and/or Reading/Writing.